One of the most frequently asked questions on this website and it's associated Facebook page is "can you recommend some great Route 66 motels?"

 For more info on The Downtowner Motel, click here.

-The owners have done a wonderful job restoring the property and are keen Route 66 enthusiasts, being very helpful and welcoming.
-The exterior decor is vibrant and inviting while the interior is every bit as comfortable as you'd like.
-What is ideal about this motel in terms of it's location is that it's only a 150 mile drive from Las Vegas should you decide to take a side-trip to the strip.
+The exterior exudes a lively charm, beckoning travelers with its vibrant decor, while the interior envelops guests in the utmost comfort.
+What is ideal about this motels location is that it's only a 150 mile drive from Las Vegas should you decide to take a side-trip to the strip.

 For more info on the Route 66 Motel, click here.